 Her first assignment was as a parish catechetical worker in Kyoto, Japan, where she served from 1951 – 1953.
 She professed her final vows on March 7th, 1953, in Saiin, Japan.
 She then continued the same work at parishes in Saiin, from 1953 – 1955; Otsu from 1955 – 1962, Takano from 1962 – 1965, and Yokkaichi from 1965 – 1969.

-Sister Jean then returned to Kyoto where she was an English teacher as well as parish worker there, as well as in Tsu and Mie Ken from 1969 – 1971.
-She was then appointed to the congregation’s Regional Governing Board, working as well in communications, retreat work, as a bookkeeper and English teacher from 1971 – 1973.
-She also worked in Christian community formation in 1973.
+Sister Jean then returned to Kyoto where she taught English and served as parish worker.
+She also served as parish worker in Tzu and Mie Ken from 1969 – 1971.
+She was then appointed to the Regional Governing Board while serving in communications, retreat work, bookkeeper and English teacher from 1971 – 1973.
+In 1973 she also worked in Christian community formation.

-Sister Jean then returned to the United States, where she served on the congregation’s World Awareness Team for the western States from 1974 – 1979.
+Sister Jean returned to the United States, where she served on the congregation’s World Awareness Team for the western States from 1974 – 1979.

-Later in 1979, she returned to Japan, where she first became involved in justice and peace ministry, conducting exposure programs for religious, while also serving as a media work translator and English teacher, from 1979 – 2000.
+In 1979, she returned to Japan, where she first became involved in justice and peace ministry, conducting exposure programs for religious, while also serving as a media work translator and English teacher, from 1979 – 2000.

-She then returned to the United States, where she worked as an associate of Maryknoll Office for Global Concerns at the Maryknoll Sisters Center, Maryknoll, NY, from 2001 -2006.
-She continues to be active in speaking and demonstrating on peace and justice issues in the New York Metropolitan area, as well as serving short-term with Christian Peacemaker Teams, an organization working for peace in the most deeply war-torn areas of the world.
+She returned to the United States where she worked as an associate in the Maryknoll Office for Global Concerns at the Maryknoll Sisters Center, Maryknoll, NY, from 2001 -2006.
+She continues to be active in speaking and demonstrating for peace and justice issues in the New York Metropolitan area, as well as serving short-term with Christian Peacemaker Teams, an organization working for peace in the most deeply war-torn areas of the world.